← Back to Blog

 How to Decide What to Build Next on Your Product Roadmap

-In theory, a product roadmap is a strategic document — a carefully sequenced plan for creating customer and business value.
-In practice, at most companies, it's something closer to a political compromise.
-Sales contributes the features that would close their largest deals.
-Support contributes the fixes that would reduce their highest-volume tickets.
-Engineering contributes the technical debt they've been asking to address for two years.
-And leadership contributes whatever the board found most compelling in last quarter's competitive analysis.
+In theory, a product roadmap is a strategic document.
+In practice, it is a political compromise.
+Sales adds features that would close their largest deals.
+Support adds fixes for their highest-volume tickets.
+Engineering adds technical debt they've wanted to address for two years.
+Leadership adds whatever the board liked in last quarter's competitive analysis.

-The resulting roadmap is a negotiated settlement, not a strategy.
-It satisfies stakeholders without serving customers, and it produces a quarter of unfocused effort that moves metrics sideways.
+The result is a negotiated settlement, not a strategy.
+It satisfies stakeholders without serving customers.
+It produces a quarter of unfocused effort that moves metrics sideways.

 The Feature Factory Trap

-John Cutler coined the term “feature factory” to describe product organizations that measure success by output (features shipped) rather than outcomes (problems solved).
-The feature factory is self-reinforcing: it creates a cadence of delivery that feels productive, while the metrics that actually matter — retention, expansion, customer satisfaction — remain stubbornly flat.
+John Cutler coined “feature factory” to describe product organizations that measure success by output, not outcomes.
+The feature factory is self-reinforcing.
+It creates a cadence of delivery that feels productive while the metrics that matter, like retention, expansion, and satisfaction, stay flat.

 The root cause is a missing layer of strategic reasoning between customer feedback and the engineering sprint.
 Raw customer requests are not strategy.
-“Customer X wants feature Y” tells you what one customer believes they need — not whether building it is the highest-value use of your engineering capacity.
+“Customer X wants feature Y” tells you what one customer thinks they need.
+It does not tell you whether building it is the best use of your engineering capacity.

 Roadmapping as Portfolio Management

-A more productive mental model is to treat the roadmap as a portfolio of experiments, each characterized by its expected outcome, confidence level, required investment, and strategic alignment.
-This framework provides a mature approach for allocating resources under uncertainty.
+Treat the roadmap as a portfolio of experiments.
+Each one has an expected outcome, confidence level, required investment, and strategic alignment.
+This framework helps you allocate resources under uncertainty.

 Each initiative on the roadmap should answer four questions:

 How confident are we?
-An initiative grounded in extensive customer research and clear usage data carries different risk than one based on a single sales prospect's request.
+An initiative grounded in customer research and usage data carries different risk than one based on a single prospect's request.
 Both may be worth pursuing, but they should be sized and sequenced differently.

 What's the minimum testable version?
-The discipline of identifying the smallest possible version of an initiative that could validate or invalidate its core hypothesis is perhaps the single most valuable practice in product management.
+Identifying the smallest version that could validate or invalidate the core hypothesis is one of the most valuable practices in product management.
 It reduces waste, accelerates learning, and creates natural decision points.

 What are we choosing not to do?
 Every roadmap commitment is an implicit rejection of alternatives.
-Making these tradeoffs explicit — and communicating them honestly to stakeholders — is a hallmark of strategic product leadership.
+Making these tradeoffs explicit and communicating them honestly is a hallmark of strategic product leadership.

-Wovly provides the startup experiment framework for this kind of rigorous roadmap evaluation — an AI go-to-market planner that enables product teams to validate business ideas before building, compare initiatives on a common set of criteria, and ensure prioritization decisions are driven by strategic logic rather than organizational politics.
+Wovly provides the startup experiment framework for this kind of roadmap evaluation.
+It is an AI go-to-market planner that helps product teams validate business ideas before building.
+Teams can compare initiatives on common criteria and prioritize based on strategic logic rather than politics.

 Strategy Is Saying No

-The best product leaders aren't distinguished by what they choose to build.
-They're distinguished by what they choose to leave out — and by their ability to explain why.
-A roadmap that tries to do everything communicates that the organization doesn't know what matters.
-A roadmap that makes clear, defensible experiments communicates strategic clarity — to the team, to customers, and to the market.
+The best product leaders are not distinguished by what they build.
+They are distinguished by what they leave out and their ability to explain why.
+A roadmap that tries to do everything signals that the organization doesn't know what matters.
+A roadmap built on clear, defensible experiments signals strategic clarity.

 Ready to make better strategic decisions?